 2. The Repetitive, Meditative Hobby

 I can see a lot of things checking this bucket, such as knitting or swimming laps.
-We’ve written about this with regard to coloring books for adults, also.
+We’ve written about this with regard to coloring books for adults, also, including some of these great books (affiliate links):

 3. The Challenging Hobby